JhojanL/NotesApp/README.md

 ## Backend Development

-The backend of this application is built with Nest.js and Mongoose.
+The backend of this application is built with NestJS and Mongoose.

 To start the backend server, navigate to the `backend` directory and run `npm run start:dev`.